FranzZemen/re/ts-src/LetsGetStarted.md

 Hints are text fragments that can be optional or required and supplied within the rule itself.
 One of the most often used hints will be to provide a Data Type hint to a Condition where it cannot be inferred.
-For example, the following condition compares two Attribute Expressions, but the Rules Engine has no way of inferring the Data Type at inspection
+For example, the following condition compares two Attribute Expressions, but the RulesEngine Engine has no way of inferring the Data Type at inspection
 time:

     stock.price < limit

-In order to provide the Rules Engine the ability to know the Data Type at inspection time we need to provide at least one Data Type Hint (if we don't, then a Data Type of Unknown will be assigned, and the Rules Engine will attemp to resolve it through inference at run time, if that option is set.
+In order to provide the RulesEngine Engine the ability to know the Data Type at inspection time we need to provide at least one Data Type Hint (if we don't, then a Data Type of Unknown will be assigned, and the RulesEngine Engine will attemp to resolve it through inference at run time, if that option is set.
 If that option is not set, indeterminate Data Types will throw an error any time the Rule is manipulated):